-Cebreiro is the gateway to Galicia for those who follow the Way of Saint James.
-They climb from the meseta up to over 1.300 metres height, the highest point of the surrounding mountains, dark and gloomy.
+Cebreiro, the land of Pallozas, is the gateway to Galicia for those who follow the Way of Saint James.
+They climb from the Meseta up to over 1.300 metres in height, the highest point of the surrounding mountains, dark and gloomy.

 In 1809 Cebreiro was invaded by the Scottish troops of General John Moore, in his retreat to La Coruña as he was pursued by the French.
 Several hundred British were killed due to the harshness of the Cebreiro winter.
 During this period, the relics of O Cebreiro were hidden in the village of Foxos, but the documents of the monastery were destroyed.